xat/castnow/README.md

 castnow <url-to-torrent-file OR magnet>

-// start playback of some video over torrent, with local subtitles castnow <url-to-torrent-file OR magnet> </local/path/to/subtitles.srt>
+// start playback of some video over torrent, with local subtitles castnow <url-to-torrent-file OR magnet> --subtitles </local/path/to/subtitles.srt>

 // transcode some other videoformat to mp4 while playback (requires ffmpeg) castnow ./myvideo.avi --tomp4